 - Curl your lashes and apply lengthening mascara on both the upper and lower lashes.
 One to two coatings will do.

-- Once you’ve established your base, follow it with a concealer.
-This should cover up dark circles, blemishes, and fine lines.
-Shape Tape Concealer can do the job.
+- Apply concealer to cover your dark circles and blemishes. a follow it with a concealer.
+Tarte’s Shape Tape Concealer can do the job.

 9. Conceal and Correct